LeeAnnEditor/o365hq/services/Project Management Fee.md

 **IT Partner responsibilities**

 1. Planning and time control
-2. Interaction with a client and/or vendors
+2. Interaction with the client and/or vendors
 3. Preparing documentation, informational letters, and other materials
 4. Financial reporting
 5. Actions necessary for the project implementation and not depending